 Here's what we are working on.

-The Friends of the Florida Maritime Museum has received a $10,000 matching Community Project Grant from the Florida Humanities* with $5,000 in matching funds from the Bradenton Area Convention and Visitors Bureau: Arts and Culture.
+The Friends of the Florida Maritime Museum has received a $10,000 matching Community Project Grant from the Florida Humanities* with matching funds from the Bradenton Area Convention and Visitors Bureau: Arts and Culture and the Anna Maria Island Chamber of Commerce Trolley Grant.

 Since its inception in 2012, the Friends of the Florida Maritime Museum mission is to support the Florida Maritime Museum to collect, preserve and share traditional knowledge, cultural artifacts and personal stories of Florida's fishing and maritime heritage through community outreach, education and financial support.
 FFMM also helps to bring the Museum's historical perspective full circle by educating the public on the transformations facing Florida's present day commercial fishing industries.